Once a Day: Background and content

-Since the song's release, "Once a Day" has been recorded by over 50 different artists.
-Such artists as country artist Loretta Lynn recorded a cover of the song for her 1965 album, Songs from My Heart.
-The same year, David Houston recorded "Once a Day" for his studio album, Twelve Great Country Hits.
-In 1966, R&B vocalist, Timi Yuro released her version as single, which peaked at #67 on the Billboard Pop Chart.
-Chicano artist, Trini Lopez recorded the song in 1968 for his country album, Welcome to Trini Country.
-In November 1969, country artist, Lynn Anderson released an album of country cover versions entitled, Songs That Made Country Girls Famous, which included a version of "Once a Day."
-Dean Martin recorded a Traditional Pop version of the song, which was released on his 1970 album, My Woman, My Woman, My Wife.

-In 1986, Australian Rock band, The Triffids recorded "Once a Day" for their album, In the Pines.
-Punk Rock artist, Mike Ness recorded a version for his 1999 solo album, Under the Influences.
-In 2005, Martina McBride's album of country classics, Timeless included a cover of the song.
-In 2006 Van Morrison included a cover on his Pay The Devil release.
-In 2015, Doyle Lawson, Paul Williams, and J.D.
-Crowe released a version on their compilation album, Still Standing Tall and Tough.

 Chart performance

 "Once a Day" was released as Connie Smith's debut single under RCA Victor Records.
 It was rush-released as a single August 1, 1964, and moved quickly up the country music chart.
 The song became Smith's commercial breakthrough recording, reaching No. 1 on the Billboard Magazine Hot Country Songs chart the week of November 28, and remaining at the top spot for eight weeks until January 16, 1965.
 This longevity record stood unmatched until December 2012, when "We Are Never Ever Getting Back Together" by Taylor Swift overtook the achievement with nine weeks at No. 1.
-Despite this success, Smith never topped the Billboard country charts again, and this song became her solo No. 1.
-She did, however, top the country charts twice more in Canada, with her cover of Gordon Lightfoot's Ribbon of Darkness (1969) and The Everly Brothers' ('Til) I Kissed You (1976).
+Despite this success, Smith never topped the Billboard country charts again, and this song became her solo number-one song.
+She did, however, top the country charts twice more in Canada, with her cover of Gordon Lightfoot's Ribbon of Darkness (1969) and the Everly Brothers' ('Til) I Kissed You (1976).

-Smith previously held the record of being the only country female to reach No. 1 with a debut single.
+Smith previously held the record of being the only country female to reach number one with a debut single.
 Trisha Yearwood equalled Smith's record in 1991 with, "She's in Love with the Boy."
 After it reached No. 1, "Once a Day" became one of the year's biggest songs and was nominated for Best Country Song from the Grammy Awards.